kristopolous/BOOTSTRA.386/CONTRIBUTING.md

     the height of the font / 2 if you are doing some special ASCII-like thing.
   * Foreground colors can be any of the EGA 16 - background can only be the first 8.
   * Things like shadows, darken, lighten, border-radius, underline, italics, bold - none of this is allowed - it has to have been able to have been generated in a generic ANSI terminal - think IBM AT era.
+  * Colors and spacing should be endogeneous.
+That is to say that it should be based on something defined from the baseline variables.less.
+There is only a few exceptions.
+Generally speaking, things should be "@white" and not "#fff".
+That one is obvious, but it also helps avoiding things like #F7F7F7 which appear all throughout regular bootstrap that look white-like, but actually are off enough that it destroys the magic.

 ## HTML guidelines